Molly Rainford: Television and music career

 In 2014, Rainford joined the presenting team on the CBBC children's entertainment series Friday Download alongside Akai Osei and Bars and Melody, appearing as a presenter on the eighth and ninth series until the show's cancellation in 2015.
 In 2016, she appeared in an episode of CBBC's Millie Inbetween as Chloe.
 In 2021, Rainford began starring in the CBBC comedy drama Nova Jones, portraying the titular character, with the series focusing on the life and adventures of a galactic pop singer.
 The series was subsequently renewed for a second and third series.

 In 2019, she released her debut extended play Commitment, which featured the songs "I Like You", "Long Run", "Forever and a Day", "How Many Times" and the titular single "Commitment", which has amassed over two million streams online.
 In 2020, she released a second EP, Christmas (Baby Please Come Home), which featured covers of Christmas songs including "Happy Xmas (War Is Over)", "Who Would Imagine a King", "I Wish It Could Be Christmas Everyday" and the title track.
 In 2022, Rainford was announced as a contestant on the twentieth series of Strictly Come Dancing.
+She finished as the runner-up alongside her professional partner Carlos Gu.

-Partnered with Carlos Gu, the pair reached the final where they performed finished as a runner-up.
-Shortly after Rainford completed her run in the Strictly Come Dancing national tour in 2023, it was announced that she had been cast on the BBC soap opera EastEnders.
-Her character is set to be a daughter in a family introduced as new owners of the fictional Queen Vic pub.
+In March 2023, it was announced that she had been cast on the BBC soap opera EastEnders.
+Her character, Anna Knight, was brought in as a daughter in a family introduced as new owners of the fictional Queen Vic pub.
+She made her on-screen debut on 1 June 2023.
+She also released "My Heart's a Broken Record" with DJ Alex Kirsch as her first mainstream single.